 Compilation and interpretation probably combined to implement a programming language.
 In which a compiler generates intermediate-level code then the code is interpreted rather than compiled to machine code.

-Using an interpreter is very useful during program development, where the most important part is to be able to test a program modification rapidly rather than run the program efficiently.
+Employing an interpreter is advantageous during program development, where the most important part is to be able to test a program modification rapidly rather than run the program efficiently.

 Key Differences Between Compiler and Interpreter

 Let’s look at major differences between Compiler and Interpreter.

 - The compiler takes a program as a whole and translates it, but interpreter translates a program statement by statement.

 - Intermediate code or target code is generated in case of a compiler.
 As against interpreter doesn’t create intermediate code.

 - A compiler is comparatively faster than Interpreter as the compiler take the whole program at one go whereas interpreters compile each line of code after the other.